British Values at St Andrew's

 We encourage respect for democracy and how the democratic process in Great Britain impacts on how laws are made and applied.

-Our Year 6 Circle of Friends enable every child in our school from Year 1 to Year 6 to have a say in how our school is run and to share ideas to improve our school.
+Our Year 5 and 6 Circle of Friends enable every child in our school from Year 1 to Year 6 to have a say in how our school is run and to share ideas to improve our school.
 Children are able to work together to decide class rules and these are regularly reviewed during the year.
 Pupil Voice is respected by our Governing Body, Parent Forum and staff team.
 As a result children are able to share in decisions and present their views.

 We help our children to distinguish between right and wrong and to respect the law of this country